philipturner/swift-colab/Documentation/MagicCommands.md

 > Coming in Swift-Colab v2.3.

 Treats a pre-compiled module like a system library.
-This lets Swift package's source code import the module without declaring a dependency in `Package.swift`.
+This lets a Swift package's source code import the module, without declaring a dependency in `Package.swift`.

 - `MODULE` - The Swift module to automatically link.
-Execute the `%include` command that exports this module before running the `%install-swiftpm-import` command.
+Before running the `%install-swiftpm-import` command, execute the `%include` command that declares this module

 This command's underlying mechanism is used to inject `JupyterDisplay` into Swift packages.
 This module lets external packages seamlessly communicate with the notebook's Jupyter display.
 Use the convention below to conditionally import `MODULE` inside a Swift package.